fluent/fluent-operator/docs/plugins/fluentbit/output/azure_log_analytics.md

 # AzureLogAnalytics

-Azure Log Analytics is the Azure Log Analytics output plugin, allows you to ingest your records into Azure Log Analytics Workspace.
+Azure Log Analytics is the Azure Log Analytics output plugin, allows you to ingest your records into Azure Log Analytics Workspace. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/azure**

 | Field | Description | Scheme |